DeadBoyPiotrek/lett-him-cook/README.md

 # (❁´◡`❁)

-# To-Do List

-## Authentication/User Profile

 - Authenticate users and store their data in database ✅
 - Users can delete account ✅
 - Users can delete all their data ✅
-- Users can change language
+- Users can change language ✅
-- Users can use voice-to-text

-## Mistakes and How to Improve

-- Identify common mistakes
-- Develop a plan to address and correct mistakes

 ## Technologies